 The plan check engineers within the Building Bureau have the option to volunteer for overtime work and to receive assignments from the expedited service queue.
 Those who work overtime are compensated at 1.5 times their normal hourly wage.
 The plan check engineers working on expedited service projects are directed to track and report all of their hours working on that project, not just those incurred outside of business hours.
+Those total hours, as reported by the project, not just those incurred outside of business hours.
 These total hours, as reported by the plan check engineer, are then billed to the applicant at the \$465 per hour rate.

 The amount of overtime hours worked in support of expedited service varies widely across the PBD plan checkers.
 Many plan checkers do not regularly work any overtime, while one plan checker regularly reported working 15 hours per day and often working overtime seven days a week.
-This latter individual received overtime compensation that ranged up to 275% of their base pay in recent years and was employed by the department and earning significant overtime at the time of the 2002-2003 Grand Jury's investigation of the department.
+This latter individual received overtime compensation that ranged up to 275% of their base pay in recent years and was employed by the department and earning significant overtime at the time of the time of the 2002-2003 Grand Jury's investigation of the department.
 This dynamic of high levels of overtime work and compensation is not limited to a single individual, as several other engineers have also received a multiple of their base pay in overtime compensation across a full year.